-Copepod are invertebrates that have tiny bodies.
+Copepods are invertebrates that have tiny bodies.
 They are the common live food that is used for many fish species, including Mandarin gobies.
-Also they like to eat different type of copepods such as,
+Also, they like to eat different types of copepods such as,

 - Smaller Tisbe Pods: Tisbe biminensis